 I think that sometimes that can be true, but mostly it's bullshit.

 I think as a woman, I've been socialized to stay quiet, stay small, not be rude, not speak out of turn, and not be too opinionated.

 I think that's definitely bullshit.

 Like many of you, I feel really angry right now because there is a lot of injustice to feel angry about in the world today.
-The lessons from my yoga practice tell me that we should value unity and strive to feel united with others, but I don't need yoga to tell me that because unity and equality are values deeply rooted within me.
+The lessons from my yoga practice tell me that we should value unity and equality while striving to feel connected to everyone, although I don't need yoga to tell me that because unity and equality are values deeply rooted within me.